vkaran101/sase/README.md

 5. In `app/config/mailchimp.php` update the api key.

 Transfer files to server and verify.
+The production deploy process has been automated with the rake task `rake deploy`.
+Make sure you have configured the correct settings in `settings.rb` before running the task.
+Check out the rakefile for more details.